 I am an avid martial artist and have a passion for the arts for many years.
 I have been studying kung fu for about two years now with my best friend.
 I have read your book “The Art of Shaolin Kung Fu” and love it.
 It has helped me tremendously both in body mind and spirit.

 If you are passionate about Shaolin Kungfu, I would recommend you to learn from one of our certified instructors.
 Please refer to our List of Certified Instructors.
 Or you may apply to attend my Intensive Shaolin Kungfu Course.
 Many people have told me that it was one of the best things they had ever done in their life.

 Learning from me or my instructors personally is vastly different from learning from my books.
 You will discovered that not only you can develop internal force and apply Shaolin Kungfu for combat, but also you have the philosophy and skills to enrich your life and the lives of others.
 It will be better if you and your friend can attend the Intensive course or the regional classes together, so that both of you can practice together the combat applications that you will learn.

 Many people, including some chi kung teachers, have confused Abdominal Breathing in chi kung with abdominal breathing as performed by ordinary people.
-In genuine chi kung Abdominal Breathing, it is chi or energy that goes to the abdomen.
-In abdominal breathing performed by ordinary people, it is air that goes to the lungs, whose capacity is enlarged by pushing down the abdominal diaphragm.
+In Abdominal Breathing in genuine chi kung, it is chi or energy going to the abdomen.
+In abdominal breathing performed by ordinary people, it is air going to the lungs, whose capacity is enlarged by pushing down the abdominal diaphragm.
 Hence, ordinary abdominal breathing is also called diaphragmic breathing.

 If you observe genuine kungfu masters, you may see their abdomen protrude out slightly like a small drum.
 This is because of the tremendous amount of chi that they have built up through years of training which may or may not include Abdominal Breathing.
 If you are a beginner, or even an intermediate student, you won't expect to have this ball of energy.